AnietieJohnson/Northwind-Trader-s-Analysis-Using-Power-BI/README.md

 ## Dashboard
 ![](https://github.com/AnietieJohnson/Northwind-Trader-s-Analysis-Using-PowerBi/blob/main/Dashboard.png)

-## Displayed in card visuals on the dashboard are:
+## Key Metrics
+The Power BI dashboard presents essential metrics in card visuals, including:
 ### 1. Total Number of Customers
 This calculates the total number of unique customers in the dataset, using the aggregate function **SUM**.
 ### 2. Distinct Number of Customers That Made Purchases through the Years